Native / Tribal

-Justice in Indian Country, National Criminal Justice Reference Service, U.S. Department of Justice, Washington, DC.
+Justice in Indian Country, National Criminal Justice Reference Service, Washington, DC.

 Mending the Sacred Hoop Technical Assistance Project, Minnesota Program Development, Inc. – a Native American program that provides training and technical assistance to our American Indian and Alaskan Native relations in the effort to eliminate violence in the lives of women and their children.
 We work with villages, reservations, rancherias and pueblos across the United States to improve the justice system, law enforcement, and service provider response to the issues of domestic violence, sexual assault and stalking in Native communities, Duluth, MN.

 Minnesota Indian Women's Sexual Assault Coalition – through unity we will strengthen our voices and build resources to create awareness and eliminate sexual violence against Indian women and children.
 We will vigorously apply our efforts toward influencing social change and reclaim our traditional values that honor the sovereignty of Indian women and children, St. Paul, MN.